How surprise-and-delight marketing builds stronger customer loyalty

 By: Max Kenkel

-The most memorable and engaging brands offer creative elements that set them apart.
-“Secret” menu items.
-Fun perks for customers.
+The most memorable and engaging brands offer creative, unexpected elements that set them apart.
+Think “secret” menu items.
+Fun customer perks.
 Compelling cross-promotional collaborations.

-Having a surprise-and-delight strategy is part of the “secret sauce” to hooking customers and building loyalty.
+Having a surprise-and-delight marketing strategy is key to hooking customers and building loyalty.
 Ideas to captivate customers can be as simple as enclosing an unexpected freebie alongside an order.
-Who doesn’t love opening a purchase package to find a few vinyl stickers or even some candy included in the delivery?
+Who doesn’t love opening a package to find a few vinyl stickers or even some candy included in the delivery?
 I’ve even had brands include handwritten notes along with my items.

 Personalized promotions, especially ones that solve a customer problem, clinch must-win moments.
-They can build a brand’s reputation beyond the recipient, too.
-Like a hot sauce company sending hundreds of mini bottles to a fan after airport security allegedly confiscated hers.
-These breakthrough touchpoints impact whether a customer will engage with your brand or look to the competition.
+Through positive world of mouth, they can even build a brand’s reputation beyond the recipient.
+For example, a hot sauce company sent hundreds of mini bottles to a fan who claimed that airport security confiscated hers, and the story went viral.
+It’s these pivotal touchpoints that impact whether a customer engages with your brand or looks to the competition.

 84% of companies who improve their customer experience report an increase in their revenue.